GoogleChromeLabs/application-shell/README.md

-# Service Worker Application Shell architecture
+# Application Shell Architecture

-A sample web app shell demonstrating a shell + content architecture using [Service Worker](http://www.html5rocks.com/en/tutorials/service-worker/introduction/).
-This allows you to offline your 'shell', gaining performance advantages.
+A modern web application architecture leveraging [Service Worker](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) to offline cache your application 'shell' and populate the content using JS.
+This means you can pixels get on the screen without the network, even if the content eventually comes from the network - a great performance win.
+In browsers without SW, we gracefully degrade to server-side rendering (e.g iOS).

 ## Goals